ZRG Insights

 2. Multifunctional career paths and systems thinking

 Experience in operations, commercial roles, technology, or planning provides a deeper understanding of how value is created.
-This systemic perspective is essential for designing coherent organizations, especially in contexts where AI is redefining tasks and responsibilities.
+This systemic perspective is essential for designing coherent organizations—especially in contexts where AI is redefining tasks and responsibilities.

 3. Ability to translate digital transformation into culture and trust

-Digital transformation materializes only when the way people work, decide, and collaborate changes.
-The CHRO plays a central role in ensuring that technology is adopted with clear criteria for governance, ethics, and trust, not as an additional layer of complexity.
+Digital transformation only materializes when the way people work, decide, and collaborate changes.
+The CHRO plays a central role in ensuring that technology is adopted with clear criteria for governance, ethics, and trust—not as an additional layer of complexity.

 “In 2026, the winning talent leaders will not be those with more initiatives, but those with greater operational clarity.”